Do you start to feel down, sluggish and carb-hungry as soon as the days are getting shorter?

 Acupuncture may also be an effective and painless treatment to reduce depressive symptoms.
 Mind-body interventions that promote relaxation, decrease stress and release serotonin and dopamine – such as yoga, massage and meditation – can improve your mood too.

 Essential oils are another drug-free option to help you manage seasonal affective disorder.
 Small studies suggest that using lavender oil, wild ginger oil and bergamot oil have calming effects, which reduce feelings of depression and anxiety.
-If you like to learn more about how to use herbal medicine and aromatherapy to beat your winter blues, check out the Herbs and Essential Oils Super Bundle – 40 digital products about natural remedies for just $49.97.

 7. Resist the urge to hibernate